East Hudson Trails

 ![]() ![]() ![]() ![]() ![]() |

 The trail continues on in a northeast direction toward Sunset Point and South Beacon Mountain.
-The fire tower on South Beacon is closed but is being restored.
+The tower has been completely restored and is safe to climb to the cab.
+The steps, landings and cab floor are all open grid steel which can be a little disconcerting but perfectly safe.
 The entire hike is long and would be difficult to complete for some !
 As you hike the trail goes through a series of rolling ascents and descents.
 Shortly after the "top" of the initial, steep climb is a trail to the left.
 This is the Breakneck Ridge Bypass Trail and offers the first opportunity to shorten the hike.
 Continuing on the trail there are several places where the paint marking are faint and where woods roads invitingly cross the trail.
 Stay on the Breakneck Ridge Trail as many of these other side routes take you FAR away from where you want to be.
 The next cutoff is the Notch trail which leads off to the right and down the ridge back toward Route 9D and Cold Spring.
 Bear left here to stay on the Breakneck Ridge Trail.

 After a few miles the trail forks with a blue trail heading left.
 You may take this trail but continuing on for less than half a mile will bring you to Sunset Point.
 At Sunset Point a wooden observation platform looks out over the Hudson River.
 The view is somewhat the same as from other parts of the ridge.
 After taking in the view, return to the white Breakneck Ridge Trail north.
 In less than half a mile this trail intersects the yellow Wilkinson Memorial Trail.
 Turn right and follow both trails up an old woods road.
 After only a few hundred feet the white trail turns left and proceeds straight up the mountain.
 Turn left and get prepared for some more steep rock scrambles.
 After the first, most strenuous scramble, the trail levels some and continues to the fire tower.
 Along the way there are some nice lookouts but none compare to the summit vantage point.

-The tower is in poor shape with no landings for the stairs.
-The stairs are "blocked" with a chain.
-The cab is barely intact.
+The tower has been completely restored and is safe to climb to the cab.
+The steps, landings and cab floor are all open grid steel which can be a little disconcerting but perfectly safe.
 The summit is completely treeless and offers a 360 degree unimpeded view in all directions.
 Up river the Mid-Hudson Bridge can be seen.
 On a clear day New York City can be seen to the south.
 Walk around on the summit ridge to get the best views before turning back to retrace your steps.
 Use caution as you descend the rock scrambles you came up.
 At the Wilkinson Trail turn right and walk back down to where the Breakneck Ridge Trail parts from the Wilkinson Trail.
 This time turn right and stay on the yellow Wilkinson Trail to offer some variety.
 Alternatively follow the white Breakneck Ridge Trail back to Sunset Point and to the Wilkinson Trail from there.

 The Wilkinson memorial Trail drops down to Squirrel Hollow Brook where it meets the blue Notch Trail.
 You could turn right and follow the Notch Trail out to Route 9D but this leaves more than a mile of walking along a busy highway.
 Turn left and follow the Wilkinson and Notch Trail for a little more than half a mile on a slightly uphill trek.
 At this point the Wilkinson Trail makes a sharp right and separates from the Notch Trail.
 Turn right to head back to where you parked the car.
 This trail heads mostly downward toward the river for about three miles.
 It has varied terrain through small clearings and darker forests.
 In the last mile there is a slight climb to the open summit of Sugarloaf Mountain.
 From here the trail descends sharply for several hundred feet.
 After this the trail continues to descend but the pitch moderates some and this is aided by several switchbacks at the upper end.
 The further you descend the gentler the pitch becomes until the trail ends abruptly on Route 9D less than a half mile north of where you parked.